top of page

 Are meetings online or in person?

-Initial meetings happen online.
+Initial meetings for integration happen online.
 Subsequent meetings can continue online or be determined.
+Breathwork sessions happen either online or in person.
 I'm located in Naples, FL.

 What are your rates?